josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_elite_impunity_is_a_national_security_risk.md

 ## 🦑 CRAKEN Analysis — Reflexive National Security Risk

-Using the **C.R.A.K.E.N.
-(Calcaneus Reflexion Anti‑Kraken Ecological Navigation) system**, elite impunity must be understood as a *distributed load problem*, not a discrete moral failure.
+Using the **C.R.A.K.E.N. (cancellous Reflexion Anti‑Kraken Ecological Navigation) system**, elite impunity must be understood as a *distributed load problem*, not a discrete moral failure.

 ### 🦴 Reflexive Load Distribution